jeffypooo/agent-finder/README.md

 my girlfriends job.
 Maybe someone else will find it useful too.

 ## Google Maps API Key
-You must have the environment variable `GOOGLE_MAPS_API_KEY` set to a valid Google Maps API key.
+You must have a valid Google Maps API key.

 In your shell configuration file (.zshrc, .bash_profile, .bashrc, etc):
 ```shell